MantaBots27318/sessions-management/README.rst

 This python scripts performs the following steps :

-1) Analyze a google calendar to gather events using Google Calendar API:
+1) Analyze a Microsoft calendar to gather events using Google Calendar API:

    - Which are due to happen in the next N days
    - Whose Summary contains a given topic
    - Which have not been registered yet, or whose registration date have changed ( see below )

-2) Select the name of the attendees from a contact list using Google People API:
+2) Select the name of the attendees from a contact list using Microsoft Graph API:

    - Fron the selected event, attendees email addresses are selected
    - The email address are matched against contact list